-Rock Springs offers a variety of indoor and outdoor recreational opportunities.
+Rock Springs offers a variety of indoor and outdoor recreational opportunities for registered groups.
 Scheduled activities feature qualified instructors who cover both safety and technique.
 In addition, a selection of sports equipment is available for independent activities.
-Self-guided tours and nature walks can be taken on trails throughout the grounds.
-Please ask for a map during your visit for specific directions to our various trails.
+Registered guests may take self-guided tours and nature walks on the trails throughout the grounds.
+Please ask for a map during registration for specific directions to our various trails.

 Other Courts and Equipment: